cloudfoundry/routing-release/docs/golang1.15-remove-x509ignoreCN=0-flag-certificates-now-require-SANs.md

 release curve, now requiring that operators have compatible certificates.

 ## 🤔 What does this mean for operators?
-### 1️⃣ When the gorouter terminates TLS
+### 1️⃣ Gorouter TLS Certificates

-If an operator has configured `routing-release` by enabling the `router.enable_ssl` [bosh property](https://github.com/cloudfoundry/routing-release/blob/1de3053a8b3b6d3169ac53729832fb51c93fc1ac/jobs/gorouter/spec#L90-L92) to terminate TLS for the foundation:
+If an operator has configured `routing-release` by enabling the `router.enable_ssl` [bosh property](https://github.com/cloudfoundry/routing-release/blob/1de3053a8b3b6d3169ac53729832fb51c93fc1ac/jobs/gorouter/spec#L90-L92) to serve TLS for the foundation:

 ```yaml
   router.enable_ssl: